volkanix/xenella/README.md

 - myworld.php

-Import xenella.sql in your localhost to create the database on your server.
+Create a database xenella and Import xenella.sql in your phpmyadmin to create the tables on your server.